StanciuMarian/bookinfo-k8s-practice/README.md

 ### In this exercise we will be deploying an application to a Kubernetes cluster.
+We will be using the [bookinfo-k8s-practice application](https://i.ibb.co/0M6JR1X/full-example.png) ([repo](https://github.ibm.com/BNPPCloudTeam/kubernetes-practice)).
+The inspiration for this demo application was the Istio's [bookinfo](https://github.com/istio/istio/tree/master/samples/bookinfo) example.
-We will be using [this application](https://i.ibb.co/0M6JR1X/full-example.png) and will start from the [kubernetes-practice](https://github.ibm.com/BNPPCloudTeam/kubernetes-practice) repo(master branch).
-We already have all the Dockerfiles created and a docker-compose.yaml.
+We already have all the Dockerfiles.
-All the commands were executed in a bash shell and not all of them will work in other shells.
+All the commands were executed in a bash shell, under a Linux environment, but it  should also work under a Windows/macOS environment.
 You can use Git Bash for Windows.
-We will be using `bookinfo-practice` folder as the root folder for all the commands.
+We will be using the root folder of the repository for all the commands.

 Table of contents:
 1. [Deploy the first component to Kubernetes](#i-deploy-the-first-component-to-kubernetes)